 Near the end of my time on the mesa, I drove out to visit the neighbor who had performed the ceremony after his friend’s death, and stood looking at the view from the family’s hilltop, thinking of the words of D.H.
 Lawrence, who once lived not far from here and wrote, “…If it had been a question simply of living through the eyes, into the distance, then this would have been Paradise.”

 The man’s death meant that the family’s cistern was still dry.
-Before he left the scene the day of the accident, Elliot told the man’s wife that the department would come with the 2,000-gallon tanker truck and fill the cistern to the top, which they did.
+Before he left the scene on the day of the accident, Elliot told the man’s wife that the department would come with the 2,000-gallon tanker truck and fill the cistern to the top, which they did.
 The neighbor asked me for Elliot’s number to see if they might come again.

 In the spring of 2014, the department held a fundraiser at Taos Mesa Brewing.
 It was their first chance to meet the community face to face now that they were an official department, and, most importantly, a chance to prove that the department was made up of mesa residents rather than a faceless government entity.
 They ended up raising about $800, which they planned to spend on needs not accounted for in the state budget, like food for meetings and reimbursement for gas in their personal vehicles.
 But soon after the fundraiser they held a meeting, and voted to give the money away piece by piece.
 A large chunk went to the family of the man who was killed fixing his truck.
 The rest was doled out call by call over the course of the summer, $100 here, $50 there.
 Even a man who had chased them away from his burning home with a shovel got some money thrown his way.

-Late on one of my last nights on the mesa the wind kicked up and the lights of town were obscured by clouds of dust hanging low on the horizon.
+Late on one of my last nights on the mesa, the wind kicked up and the lights of town were obscured by clouds of dust hanging low on the horizon.
 The night sky, however, was star-filled and clear.
 The wind blew so hard I could hear metal bucking and straining in far corners of the mesa: a trailer door, a loose car hood, rattling pieces of fencing.
 As the gusts rocked my trailer I had an image of the metal hull tipping over onto my truck, parked close alongside.
 My shelter and access to food and water would all be wiped out in an instant.
 But then I remembered I had neighbors I could stay with for a day or two, people to call on to help bandage me up and haul me back to the life I had secure and waiting for me.

-When I woke up the next morning it looked as if crews had been working all night shoveling sand from one side of the mesa to another, piling drifts against fences and scraping the ruts in the road so clean they shined.
+When I woke up the next morning it looked as if crews had been working all night shoveling sand from one side of the mesa to another, piling drifts against fences, and scraping the ruts in the road so clean they shined.
 I learned from a neighbor that Gossner’s father had died at home in his junkyard the previous day.
 Jeff Gossner had been diagnosed with esophageal cancer six months before.
 As his father lay on his deathbed, Gossner began making preparations for the thieves that would prey upon news of the passing.
 Jeff had talked for years about installing doors on his open-air shop, but always refused help.
 Now neighbors set the doors and welded bars over the shop windows, locking the tools and guns up tight.
 Elliot drove the department’s brush truck to a memorial held in the junkyard.
 The gathered people of the mesa watched as he set off the lights and sirens in Jeff’s honor.

 Jeff’s youngest daughter lived with her mother in a lovely off-grid home near my trailer.
 Nearly all of my neighbors had children.
 These children grew up in homes that never quite seemed to be finished, with parents who had decided to stay put.

-“I don’t know when we end up getting to be grown ups,” Elliot said of he and his firefighters as we drove to yet another meeting.
-“But this feels about as grown up as it gets.”
+“I don’t know when we end up getting to be grown-ups,” Elliot said of he and his firefighters as we drove to yet another meeting.
+“But this feels about as grown-up as it gets.”

 Originally published in This Land: Summer 2016